nytimes/gizmo/README.md

 The `server` package is the bulk of the toolkit and relies on `server.Config` to manage `Server` implementations.

-It offers 2 server implementations:
+It offers 1 server implementation:

-1. [`SimpleServer`](https://godoc.org/github.com/NYTimes/gizmo/server#SimpleServer), which is capable of handling basic HTTP and JSON requests via 5 of the available `Service` implementations: `SimpleService`, `JSONService`, `ContextService`, `MixedService` and a `MixedContextService`.
+[`SimpleServer`](https://godoc.org/github.com/NYTimes/gizmo/server#SimpleServer), which is capable of handling basic HTTP and JSON requests via 5 of the available `Service` implementations: `SimpleService`, `JSONService`, `ContextService`, `MixedService` and a `MixedContextService`.

-2. [`RPCServer`](https://godoc.org/github.com/NYTimes/gizmo/server#RPCServer), which is capable of serving a gRPC server on one port and JSON endpoints on another.
-This kind of server can only handle the `RPCService` implementation.

 #### [`server/kit`](https://godoc.org/github.com/NYTimes/gizmo/server/kit)